dawg6/springboot-benchmark/README.md

 ## Environments

-- OpenJDK (using eclipse-temurin:17-jre-ubi9-minimal)
+- OpenJDK (using eclipse-temurin:21-jre-ubi9-minimal)
+- Bellsoft (using eclipse-temurin:21-jre-ubi9-minimal)
-- GraalVM CE (using ghcr.io/graalvm/jdk:ol9-java17-22.3.0-b2)
+- GraalVM CE (using ghcr.io/graalvm/jdk-community:21)
-- GraalVM CE Native (using ghcr.io/graalvm/native-image:ol9-java17)
+- GraalVM CE Native (using ghcr.io/graalvm/native-image-community:21-ol9)

 Note: the EE environments below have not yet been updated by Oracle to JDK 21 and the tests have been disabled

-- GraalVM EE Natve (using container-registry.oracle.com/graalvm/native-image-ee:ol8-java17-22)
+- GraalVM EE Natve (using container-registry.oracle.com/graalvm/native-image:21)
-- GraalVM EE Natve PGO (using container-registry.oracle.com/graalvm/native-image-ee:ol8-java17-22 and Profile Guided Optimizations)
+- GraalVM EE Natve PGO (using container-registry.oracle.com/graalvm/native-image:21 and Profile Guided Optimizations)

 Each environment has been built into an image and published on https://hub.docker.com/r/dawg6/benchmark

 - OpenJDK: dawg6/benchmark:openjdk-(version)
+- Bellsoft: dawg6/benchmark:bellsoft-(version)
 - GraalVM CE: dawg6/benchmark:graalvm-(version)
 - GraalVM CE Native: dawg6/benchmark:native-(version)
 - Note: Oracle GraalVM EE license prevents me from publishing the GraalVM EE images to hub.docker.com.